 I’ve never been one to wait well.
 I try, but regardless of the joys or lessons I might learn from waiting I don’t like it.
 When buying gifts for friends and family, I can’t keep what I bought a secret half the time because I’m so excited!
 In other areas, I’m anxious for God to hurry up and change something, fix a problem, or reveal an answer to a question I have.
+How does longing show up in your life?
 But, what if my waiting started to look more like lingering with God instead of tapping-my-foot-and-staring-at-my-watch with Him?

 Although that picture is on a much smaller scale, I feel like Advent is like that sometimes.
 It reminds me of the One my soul loves…so I linger…longing for Him to come.
 Do the storms of life still swell around me?
 Sure.
-But, lingering with longing for His presence brings me peace because only Jesus is the Prince of Peace, King of Kings, and Lord of Lords!
-And this Jesus is ALWAYS available to you and me.
+But, lingering with longing for His presence brings me peace because only Jesus is the Prince of Peace (Isaiah 9:6), King of Kings, and Lord of Lords (1 Timothy 6:15) And this Jesus is ALWAYS available to you and me.
 Wow!